 Some of the things that cause your hair to become brittle can also contribute to thinning.
 Things like stress and styling damage are potential causes, but most cases of hair loss are related to genetics.

 The first step in restoring your hair’s healthy texture and shine is to make healthy changes to your diet.
 When your diet is poor, it will be reflected in your body and in your hair.
 A healthy diet for hair includes plenty of lean protein as well as fresh fruits and vegetables to provide antioxidants and hair-supporting nutrients like biotin, vitamin E, vitamin C and iron.

 In addition to making healthy changes to your diet, there are certain things you can do to start improving the condition of your dry, brittle hair.
 Here are some ideas:

 In addition to following these tips, you should be aware of the things that cause your hair to become dry and brittle.
 Something as simple as hot, sunny weather can dry out your hair and frequent use of heat styling and smoothing treatments can make matters worse.
-Hormonal changes that occur with pregnancy, menopause and menstruation can also affect your hair, as can tight hairstyles, harsh chemical treatments and drying shampoo.
+Hormonal hair loss can occur during pregnancy, menopause and menstruation.
+Yet, tight hairstyles, harsh chemical treatments and drying shampoo can also affect your hair.